Prospective DVM Students

 1. Submit completed DVM application (via VMCAS) by September 15th.
 All submitted applications need to be verified by VMCAS, which can take up to four weeks.
 Once applications are "verified" by VMCAS, they will be imported to the UC Davis School of Veterinary Medicine Applicant Portal.
 Applicants are notified via email when their VMCAS application has been added and are provided instructions on how to set up their applicant portal, complete a secondary application, and pay the processing fee.

-2. The following items must be received by October 15th
+2. The following items must be received by the dates below

-- DVM program secondary application (personal statement and three letters of recommendation)
+- DVM program secondary application (personal statement and three eLORs)

 - VSTP program statement of intent (7,500 character limit, including spaces).
 Statement should include research background, interests, research experience, and reasons for pursuing a dual degree program.